teampheenix/StarCraft-Casting-Tool/README.md

 * **Interaction with SC2-Observer-UI**: Automatically toggle Production Tab and set Score at the start of a Map
 * Nearly **unlimited Customization** via Skins and CSS
 * German and Russian language support.

+## Discord Server

+If you need support, have questions, want to be up-to-date on, or like to contribute to this project, join our [Discord Server](https://discord.gg/G9hFEfh).

 ## Icon Preview